Our Parish Summer Office Hours are

 Registration in the parish is required before admission to St. Barnabas Religious Education program.

-First time registrants are asked to bring a copy of the baptismal certificate at the time of registration.
+First time registrants are asked to bring a copy of their baptismal certificate at the time of registration.
 This is required even if the child was baptized at St. Barnabas.

-There are several times for registration June - August: Times will be published in the Church Bulletin and on Church screens)
+There are several times for registration June - August: Times will be published in the Church Bulletin, on Church screens and St. Barnabas Facebook page)

-Note: While there is space for every child, if you wish to make sure your child will attend on a certain afternoon or night, you must register in early June.
+Note: While there is space for every child, if you wish to make sure your child will attend on a certain night, you must register in early June.

-At the time of registration, there is a fee of $55 for one child, $100 for two, $140 for three or more is charged at the time of registration.
+At the time of registration, there is a fee of $60 for one child, $110 for two, $150 for three or more is charged at the time of registration.
 This provides for the text books and other materials needed for classes.
 However, because we are a Stewardship Community, the religious education program is mainly subsidized from Parish funds.
 Inability to meet payment should not deter anyone from being enrolled in our Religious Education Program.
-Grants,scholarships and adjustments can always be arranged.
+Grants, scholarships and adjustments can always be arranged.
 Fee payment may be made in installments according to your family's financial situation.
 If any problems exist, please contact the Religious Education office.

 Punctuality is vital.
 Habitual lateness takes time away from other students.
 Students are asked to be in their classrooms five minutes before class is scheduled to begin.